awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/aws-best-practices-healthcare/README.md

 ## Security Controls
 These controls are created as detective or preventative guardrails in the AWS environment through AWS Config rules or through Service Control Policies (SCPs).
 Within the file `organization-config.yaml` are sections for declaring SCPs, Tagging Policies, and Backup Policies.
 SCPs can be highly specific to the organization and its workload(s) and should be reviewed and modified to meet your specific requirements.
 Sample policies have been provided for the following:
 * `Service Control Policies`:  A service control policy has been provided in `service-control-policies/scp-hlc-base-root.json` that prevents accounts from leaving your organization or disabling block public access.
 The `service-control-policies/scp-hlc-hipaa-service.json` policy is an example of a policy that can be used to ensure only HIPAA eligible services can be used in a specific OU or account.
 It is important to note that SCPs are not automatically updated and that changes to the HIPAA eligible service list will be to be updated.
 However, this is an example of how your organization can ensure that a select list of AWS services are used for specific use cases.
-* `Tagging Policies`: A sample tagging policy has been provided in `tagging-policies/org-tag-policy.json` showing how you can further extend these policies to define `Environment Type` for `Prod`, `QA`, and `Dev` workloads, `Data Classification` to track sensitive and non-sentive workloads such as `PHI` and `Company Confidental` and how to enforce them to specific AWS services.
+* `Tagging Policies`: A sample tagging policy has been provided in `tagging-policies/healthcare-org-tag-policy.json` showing how you can further extend these policies to define `Environment Type` for `Prod`, `QA`, and `Dev` workloads, `Data Classification` to track sensitive and non-sentive workloads such as `PHI` and `Company Confidental` and how to enforce them to specific AWS services.
 The sample policy should be edited to reflect your own organization's cost centers so that resources provisioned by the LZA are automatically tagged in accordance with your business requirements.
-* `Backup policies`: A sample backup policy has been provided in `backup-policies/org-backup-policies.json` as an example for how backups can scheduled along with lifecycle and retention management settings.
+* `Backup policies`: A sample backup policy has been provided in `backup-policies/backup-plan.json` as an example for how backups can scheduled along with lifecycle and retention management settings.

 In the `security-config.yaml` file, AWS security services can be configured such as AWS Config, AWS Security Hub, and enabling storage encryption.
 Additional alarms and metrics have been provided to inform you of actions within your AWS Cloud environment.
 For a list of all of the services and settings that can be configured, see the [LZA on AWS Implementation Guide](#references) in the references section below.
 This file also contains the AWS Config rules that make up the list of detective guardrails used to meet many of the controls from the various frameworks.
 These rules are implemented through a combination from Security Hub AWS Foundational Security Best Practices, CIS AWS Foundations Benchmark, and the rules from the [Operational Best Practices for HIPAA Security sample conformance pack](https://docs.aws.amazon.com/config/latest/developerguide/operational-best-practices-for-hipaa_security.html).
+The default best-practices has the Security Hub PCI rules enabled, however it is encouraged to not enable the PCI rules if they are not needed in your environment to reduce cost.

+Amazon Macie is enabled by default in the LZA aws-best-practices.
+This can be leveraged to identify various types of [PHI](https://docs.aws.amazon.com/macie/latest/user/managed-data-identifiers.html#managed-data-identifiers-phi).

 The `global-config.yaml` file contains the settings that enable regions, centralized logging using AWS CloudTrail and Amazon CloudWatch Logs and the retention period for those logs to help you meet your specific auditing and monitoring needs.
+You can also define cost and usage reporting with budgets in the this file and examples are provided.

 You are encouraged to review these settings to better understand what has already been configured and what needs to be altered for your specific requirements.
+For example you may remove the reports section if you do no need any cost and usage reporting for budgets in your organization.

 ## Organizational Structure